cachelina/STF-by-Cat/README.md

 > Only allows logged in users to post, edit, delete
 > Add a little trash with a modal
 > Add a little guy icon for the login/logout

+####Framework
+> Express (Version Number),

+####Languages
+> Vanilla JS

+###Database
+> MongoDB

+>How to contribute.
+>Any tests on this?
+Pivotal
+>My own Best Practices for every project I work on.
+I have this list.
+Problem Solving Attacks, I took best practices from the world of JS bestpractices. and the thing i do is testing.......